Anasanas60/SmartphonePriceStudy/README.md

-# SmartphonePriceStudy
-A machine learning project to predict smartphone prices in the Bangladeshi market using Linear Regression.
-This project covers data cleaning, feature engineering, and model evaluation.
 # Smartphone Price Study for the Bangladeshi Market

 This repository contains a machine learning project focused on predicting the price of smartphones based on their specifications.
 The project uses a dataset of phones available in the Bangladeshi market and applies a Linear Regression model to find the relationship between features and price.